Croatian Renaissance: Introduction

 Ivan Duknović, Putto bearing the Cippico shield and torch, circa 1480.
 Trogir City Museum.

 An illuminated page from Juraj Klović's Colonna hours, John Rylands Library, Manchester.

 In the 15th century, Croatia had been in a personal union with Kingdom of Hungary since 1102 and Dalmatian city-states were under the rule of the Venetian Republic (with the exception of Dubrovnik).
 Later the Habsburgs gained control over the Croatian crown in the early 16th century and more territories came under Ottoman occupation.

 Dalmatia was on the periphery of several influences, just as far from Italy as from the Ottomans in Bosnia and Austrians in the north, so it benefited from all of these.
 In such circumstances Dalmatian religious and public architecture flourished, with clear influences from the Italian Renaissance.

 Renaissance appeared on Adriatic shores of today's Croatia earlier than in other parts of Europe because of several reasons.
 One of them was the closeness of Italian renaissance centers, mostly Venetia, but also the high mobility of artists coming from Dalmatia who studied, travelled and worked in a large part of Europe that bordered the Ottoman Empire.
 For example, one of the most important early sculptors from Dalmatia, Ivan Duknović, before he ended working in Rome, spent some part of his life working for court of Matthias Corvinus in Buda, and in Zagreb and Dalmatia, where he left some remarkable artworks.
 Franjo Vranjanin from Zadar in Dalmatia spent his mature career at the other end of Italy, moving between Naples and Sicily, and Urbino, and finally in southern France, where he died.
 Young artist Juraj Klović, went through Venice towards the political center of Croatia – Buda, where he worked at the royal court, as Giorgio Vasari mentioned, before he returned to Italy.

 Politically as well, Croatia was also very suitable for Renaissance to appear and flourish.
 Namely, there are many glorious Roman and even Greek monuments preserved there and important artworks discovered and collected.
 Several cities and towns celebrated their limited independence by publishing constitutions in which they organized communal republican rule, of which Dubrovnik was the strongest one.
 Finally, many local nobles and influential families who not only collected antiquities but also sponsored high production of art.
-Most notable ones were family Cippico from Trogir and Petar Hektorović from Hvar, but also many others who were, for example, immortalized by famous renaissance painters, like Vjekoslav Gučetić by Titian, Toma Niger by Lorenzo Lotto, Petar Hektorović by Tintoretto or Dobrić Dobrićević, famous typographer, by Francesco Bissolo.
+Most notable ones were family Cippico from Trogir and Petar Hektorović from Hvar, but also many others who were, for example, immortalized by famous renaissance painters, like Vjekoslav Gučetić by Titian, Toma Niger by Lorenzo Lotto, Petar Hektorović by Tintoretto or Bonino de Boninis, famous typographer, by Francesco Bissolo.

 Many intellectuals from Croatia, like Feliks Petančić from Dubrovnik, have studied in European centers like Padua, Bologna and Paris.
 Amongst them appeared some poets, writers and philosophers, of which some have become one of the most important European authors, like Marin Držić.